- Dates & Prices

-- We recommend the itinerary below as the most way to plan your trip.
+- We recommend the itinerary above as the most way to plan your trip.
 If considering "skipping" a cabin, it is essential that you consider the extra distance to be covered carefully and ensure that you are confident that you have sufficient level of fitness, available daylight hours and appropriate provisions and that weather conditions are suitable to allow you to reach the next cabin comfortably and safely.

 Day 8 (standard tours):

 The final day of your King's Trail tour is an easy walk to Lake Ladtjojaure, where you will catch the boat across the lake and hike through the forest to reach Nikkaluokta in the afternoon.
 There is a restaurant here which also offers shower facilities (additional fee payable locally).
 From Nikkaluokta, public bus services depart to Kiruna (normally around 16.20) for onward connections.

 Distance: 19km (8.5km hiking + 5km boat + 5.5km hiking); Height loss: -200m